-Whatever your sector and channel(s) of distribution, if the experience delivered by your brand at each touch point doesn’t reflect the needs, expectations and behaviours of your customers – as well as the benchmarks set by your competitors - it is very possible that the result will be brand rejection.
+Whatever your sector and channel(s) of distribution, if the customer experience delivered by your brand at each touch point doesn’t reflect the needs, expectations and behaviours of your customers – as well as the benchmarks set by your competitors - it is very possible that the result will be brand rejection.

-That’s why it is important is to know when and where it is sufficient to provide an experience that is simply ‘good enough’ and where your brand can gain real competitive advantage by investing more to deliver one that truly delights.
+That’s why it is important to know when and where it is sufficient to provide an experience that is simply ‘good enough’ and where your brand can gain real competitive advantage by investing more to deliver one that truly delights.

 We use a wide range of customer experience research methodologies, including:

 Self-ethnography using mobile or wearables